SAP-samples/teched2025-DA260/exercises/ex1/README.md

 Feel free to modify your view and explore the data a bit.

 ![Step 28](images/Teched2025-DA260_Ex1_30a.png)

 ## Summary

 You've now created a new model in SAC by importing data.

-Continue to - [Exercise 2 - Analytics Cloud Model with Live Data](../ex2/README.md), to create a model from the World Cup data, but with a live (federated) fact table.
+Continue to — [Exercise 2 - Analytics Cloud Model with Live Data](../ex2/README.md), to create a model from the World Cup data but with a live (federated) fact table.

-**-or-**
+**–or–**

-Continue to - [Exercise 8 - Loading Data into an existing SAC model](../ex8/README.md), to create a load job for this model.
+Continue to — [Exercise 8 - Loading Data into an Existing SAC Model](../ex8/README.md), to create a load job for this model.